Emanuele98/VOI_BLE_comms/CTU/README.md

 ### **BLE central client (ble_central.c)**

 - The BLE central module is almost solely handled by the `host` context.
-The only part of this module that runs on another task is the handle function for individual CRUs.
+The only part of this module that runs on another task is the handle function for individual peripherals;
 - Any type of function/procedure/callback that is needed for BLE communication is present in this CTU module.

 - **Discovery attempt**

     All discovery attempts will follow the same pattern.
 The steps leading to a succesful discovery attempt are the following:
-    - _ble_central_scan_start_
+    - _CTU_periodic_scan_timeout_

         - The discovery parameters used to configure the scanning procedure on the ESP32 are stored in `disc_params`.
-        - Once a scan procedure starts through the function `ble_gap_disc`, any device within BLE range will be eligible for device discovery.
+        - Once the relative software timer is started in the Configuration State, any device within BLE range will be eligible for device discovery.
         - ble_central_gap_event() is the callback function used for GAP and GATTC events all throughout the application's runtime.

     - _ble_central_gap_event_

         - This callback executes if the previous discovery procedure has succesfuly completed.
 The resulting event associated with the callback function will then be             `_BLE_GAP_EVENT_DISC_`.

     - _ble_central_connect_if_interesting_

-        - it will then run into `ble_central_connect_if_interesting` to determine if it is pertinent to connect to the newly found device.
+        - it will then run into `ble_central_connect_if_interesting` to determine if it is pertinent to connect to the newly found device;
-        - For each BLE device in proximity, the `host` task will analyze, through the `ble_central_should_connect` function, their service UUID to determine if it is a CRU.
-It will also determine if said CRU is in a relatively close range (rssi > -80dBm)
-        - On an unsuccesful discovery procedure, it returns and cancels any active discovery procedure.
+        - Each reported BLE device in proximity is analyzed through the `ble_central_should_connect` function:
+            - RSSI value must be below `MINIMUM_ADV_RSSI` (-90dB);
+            - The MAC address is checked to connect only to registered devices.

 - **Connection/Registration attempt**

-    - Connection attempts happen whenever a CRU is found by the discovery procedure.
+    - Connection attempts happen whenever a CRU is found by the discovery procedure;
+    - The scanning is stopped before the connection attempt;
     - The GAP procedure, as per NimBLE specifications, also attributes an event handler for both GAP and GATT events.
 The callback function chosen for this purpose is `ble_central_gap_event` which has been used previously by `ble_gap_disc`.
-Henceforth, this function will only run on events, not as a callback.
+Henceforth, this function will only run on events, not as a callback;
-    - On a successful connection attempt, the new connection with all its parameters will fill a peer structure and be added to a memory pool.
+    - On a successful connection attempt, the new connection with all its parameters will fill a peer structure and be added to a memory pool;
     - To properly identify what the CRU has to offer, the `host` task will fill out all Airfuel defined characteristics inside the peer structure's various memory pools with the `peer_disc_all` function.

    Once this runs completely, the `host` context procedes to run different functions in order: